noahehall/theBookOfNoah/gcp/readme.md

   - database architectures
     - relational:
       - use metadata to provide information about the data source, data collection methods, and meaning
-      - tabular structure keeps data well organized, accessible
+      - tabular structure keeps data well organized and accessible
       - exact kind and quanitity of data is always known
     - NoSQL
       - dont use normalized data model found in dbs,
         - dont organize data in tables, rows and columns
       - use cases
         - data has little/inconsistent structure
-        - data must be distributed across more than on emachine
+        - data must be distributed across more than one emachine
         - speed is more important than accuracy
         - application requires data types or analysis methods that common relational dbs handle poorly
       - types